luis-bustamante-legall/inspeccion_flutter/legall_rimac_virtual/README.md

 ![](.README_images/75b92a4.png)

-5. Fill the Android package name field this should be "com.giniem.rimac_virtual" for this project
+5. Fill the Android package name field this should be "pe.com.legall.inspeccion" for this project
 6. Give the app a nickname (If you want)
 7. Click on "Register app"